Texas power prices soar as grid passes reliability test in heat wave

-Sept 8 (Reuters) - Power prices soared in Texas this week as the state's electric grid operator passed another reliability test after urging homes and businesses to conserve energy during a brutal heat wave for a second day in a row on Thursday.
+Sept 8 (Reuters) - Power prices in Texas soared on Friday with electric use expected to hit a record high as homes and businesses blasted their air conditioners to escape another sweltering heat wave.

-The Electric Reliability Council of Texas (ERCOT), which operates the grid for more than 26 million customers, said it expected to have more power available on Friday than Thursday even though forecasts for hotter weather would boost demand on Friday.
+The Electric Reliability Council of Texas (ERCOT), which operates the grid for more than 26 million customers, said it expected to have more power available on Friday than Thursday even though hotter weather could boost Friday's demand to a record high.

-Texas residents have worried about extreme weather since a deadly storm in February 2021 left millions without power, water and heat for days as ERCOT struggled to prevent a grid collapse after the closure of an unusually large amount of generation.
+Texas residents have been especially concerned about extreme weather since a deadly storm in February 2021 left millions without power, water and heat for days as ERCOT struggled to prevent a grid collapse after the closure of an unusually large amount of generation.

-Earlier in the week, ERCOT warned that rotating outages were possible, but there were no power outages due in part to the grid operator's efforts to increase supplies and reduce demand.
+Earlier in the week, ERCOT warned that rotating outages were possible, but there were no power outages caused by ERCOT's actions.
+That was due in part to the grid's efforts to increase supplies and reduce demand.

 Real-time power prices, however, jumped to over $4,000 per megawatt hour (MWh) for more than an hour Thursday evening after hitting the grid's $5,000 price cap for about an hour Wednesday night.